 If you can’t stop chasing him, then it is time to move on and find a healthy relationship to throw all that energy into.
 Chase/run relationships are nothing but toxic and they rarely, if ever, change.
 [Read: Yo-yo relationships and why they never ever work out]

-#8 Shut down.
-This is a psychological term I hate.
-Literally, I hate it.
-The reason is because it typically is used by counselors to say a woman is so demanding that she has made the man “shut down.”
+This is a psychological term we hate.
+The reason is that it is typically used by counselors to say a woman is so demanding that she has made the man “shut down.”
 That gives him license not to answer.

 What the therapist doesn’t mention is that shutting down is an immature behavior that is disrespectful and one the man chooses.
 It isn’t innate.
 Running is a learned behavior used to manipulate.
 So, why would we then be telling you to shut down?
 [Read: How to stop loving someone and read the signs it’s time to walk away]